jonychoi/jonychoi/README.md

 👋 Hi, I am @JonyChoi.

-My insight is taking a long term to take a glimpse of the Universal Law, the Truth, and I believe that will be realized by technology and literature.
-I hope to find that and tell to people someday, for the humanity.
+My insight is taking a long term to take a glimpse of the universal truth.
+Hope you find it either.

 **I'm Interested and Researching in**